Zoë

 think he is?' and he just laughed!
 Just about the only one I knew

 was Jarvis Cocker.
-But playing with the musicians was amazing;
+But playing with the musicians was amazing; there

-the best people in the world every day of the week!"
+people in the world every day of the week!"

 For The Horse's Tail, her decision to put down all fifteen tracks

-(and 31 tunes) over the course of three turbulent days in the
+(and 31 tunes) over the course of three turbulent days in the studio

-to a nervousness about the reaction she'll get from listeners,
+about the reaction she'll get from listeners, now that the genie

-now that the genie is out of the bottle.
+is out of the bottle.

 "I have to admit I'm a bit nervous about this.
 Will people